kevinadityaikhsan/tomato_leaf_disease_classification/README.md

-# Tomato Leaf Disease Classification
+# Tomato Leaf Disease Image Classification

 This project focuses on developing a lightweight and accurate model for identifying tomato leaf diseases from images.
 Early disease detection is crucial for effective crop management and minimizing yield losses.